Should You Buy a Disney World Annual Pass? (2025)

 PhotoPass Downloads

-The Photo pass is $99/year; you only need to add it to one pass.
-Disney has recently started offering ride photos for free, which was previously a pretty big perk of buying the PhotoPass.
-However, I still think this add-on is worth it for the Disney photographer photos.
+The Photo pass is $99/year, and you only need to add it to one pass.
+Disney offers ride photos for free when you purchase Lightning Lanes, which was previously a pretty big perk of buying the PhotoPass.
+I still think this add-on is worth it for the Disney photographer photos.
 I love having the ability to get professional pictures of BOTH Cash and me at the parks- I know I’ll treasure them forever.
-The other benefit is that they are VERY loose with sharing this feature, so I can also download photos for all my friends.
+The other benefit is that they are very loose with sharing this feature, so I can also download photos for all my friends when they come to visit.

 Water Park and Sports

 I wish I had gotten this add-on sooner.
 It’s $99/per person per year, and each member of your family needs it.
 However, it grants you year-round access with no blackout dates, no matter your pass level, to Disney’s two water parks- Typhoon Lagoon and Blizzard Beach.
 It also includes one free miniature golf game per day to their four courses after 4 (and offers significant discounts for friends).
 There is also a more vague ESPN Wide World of Sports admission benefit, but I haven’t figured out exactly how that works, as it excludes many big-ticket events.
-You even get to golf for free on their 9-hole Oak Trail golf course, which we are eager to try.
+You even get to golf for free on their 9-hole Oak Trail golf course, or use it to play foot golf, a benefit I used for Cash’s birthday party one year.
 This small add-on offers a lot of benefits!

 Ultimately, many factors could come into play, but annual passes are worth a look if you are a Florida resident (or DVC member).
 If you live out of state and love to visit often, the Incredi Pass could save you money and offer extra perks.